ghovax/ghovax.github.io/about-me.md

 ### 🔬 About Me

-I hold a Master's degree in Material Physics and Nanoscience, specializing in computational physics.
-My expertise includes materials modeling, molecular dynamics simulations, and applying machine learning techniques.
+I am a **Full-Stack Developer** and computational physicist who builds end-to-end **ML Pipelines** and high-performance software for complex scientific and industrial applications.
+My expertise spans the entire development stack, from architecting low-level Rust engines and GPU-accelerated simulations to deploying agentic AI frameworks and responsive web platforms.

-I recently finished my Master’s thesis on ML-driven nanoscale tribology simulations using High-Performance Computing (HPC) systems, while also having driven the development as the Technical Lead of an EdTech startup project that won first place in a competitive entrepreneurship program at Dokuz Eylül University (DEU) in Izmir, Türkiye.
-I enjoy connecting theory and practical application, whether through writing code for physical simulations, building software products, or developing ways to visualize complex data.
+I recently served as the **Technical Lead** for an award-winning EdTech startup project, where I architected multi-stage AI pipelines and led a team through a competitive incubation program.
+This experience, combined with my Master’s research in ML-driven nanoscale simulations on **HPC Systems**, has shaped my ability to bridge high-level theoretical research with production-grade software development.

-With strong programming skills in multiple languages and frameworks, I’m looking for research or industry roles where I can use both computational methods and hands-on development to solve real-world problems in materials science and related areas.
-I am particularly interested in roles that allow me to apply my expertise in machine learning and computational physics to drive innovation and impact, but I'm always open to new challenges and opportunities independently of the sector and industry.
+With a toolkit ranging from **Low-Level Systems Programming** in C, C++ and Rust to full-stack deployment and **Agentic AI**, I am looking for roles where I can build scalable, data-intensive applications.
+I am particularly interested in engineering challenges that require a deep understanding of physical systems, machine learning, and robust software architecture to solve real-world problems.

 ### 👨🏻‍🔬 Connect With Me